-Creating a design with GSAD means you have to add shapes, scale and position the shape, define the segments for each shape, and then add connections.
+Creating a design with GSAD means you have to add shapes, and then select the scale and position of the shape, define the segments for each shape, and finally add connections.
 These steps will be explained in detail in separate tutorials.

 If you prefer to learn by doing, instead of reading, you can also: